 Employment of people with disabilities

 In January 2011, Nishitetsu Willact Co., Ltd. was established as a special subsidiary to provide outsourced clerical work, various printing and bookbinding services, and cleaning services.
-The employment rate of people with disabilities in our Company (including Willact) is 2.9% as of April 2023 (the legally mandated employment rate is 2.3%).
+The employment rate of persons with disabilities in our company (including Willact) is 2.52% as of June 2025 (the legally mandated employment rate is 2.5%).

 Support for Diverse Workstyles